 - dark lagers such as bock, doppelbock, dunkel

 - Stouts and porters

 To really taste the beer in your mustard start with soaking the mustard seeds in the beer only.
 Many recipes will instruct you to add the vinegar at the same time, but in the presence of the acetic acid the seeds will not be infused with the same intensity of beer flavors.

-As Chris demonstrates in the image grid below, the first steps are to combine the brown and yellow mustard seeds in a jar, measure out the beer and add it, stir well together, close the lid and refrigerate for at least 12 hours.
+Step 1.
+Combine the brown and yellow mustard seeds in a jar, measure out the beer and add it, stir well together, close the lid and refrigerate for at least 12 hours.

 If you allow 24 hours you will have better results.
 During this soaking time the seeds will absorb all the beer and become infused with its flavors.

+Step 2.
 After 24 hours take out the jar with the mustard seeds and set aside.
 In a separate non-reactive container add the vinegar and dissolve the salt and the sugar in it.
 Add the resulting solution to the beer soaked seeds and stir well to combine.

 - 1/2 cup brown mustard seeds*

 - 4 oz malty ale or lager (see recommended beer styles)